- Natural areas

 Sauk County.
 T11N-R6E, Section 9.
 34 acres.

 The dominant feature at Pewits Nest is a 30- to 40-foot deep gorge formed during the retreat of the last glacier.
 Associated with it are Skillet Creek, shaded cliffs, and a northern dry-mesic forest.
 When Glacial Lake Baraboo drained, Skillet Creek cut a narrow canyon through the Cambrian sandstone, forming a series of potholes and waterfalls.
 The layers of Cambrian sandstone show that a finer-grained sediment was laid down by the Cambrian seas "inside" the syncline, a process different from that at Parfrey's Glen where coarser Cambrian conglomerates and sandstones are found in layers.
 Skillet Creek has a gradient of 38 feet/mile and an average flow of 0.8 cfs.
-Forest cover includes red cedar, white pine, hemlock, and yellow birch.
+Within and above the gorge grows a narrow fringe of forest dominated by red cedar, white pine, hemlock, and yellow birch.

 H.E.
 Cole wrote of the area: